a1g3/BeyondNothing/README.md

 A simple Hugo theme for simple sites.
 Loosely based on [salcangeloso.com](https://salcangeloso.com).

 Practically all unnecessary elements stripped out.
 Ideal for use as a single page site (example, lander, etc.) or for a minimalist blog.
-Some Hugo niceties (like partial templates) were stripped out for simplification purposes.

 ## Customizing